Welcome to Helpwanted

 3

-If you are going to report the online abuse to the police, you will need proof of the online abuse.
-Therefore, first collect information from the person who is harassing you and make screenshots.
+Document the abuse.
+If you are going to report the online abuse to the police, you will need proof.
+Therefore, take screenshots of any threatening or harassing messages or images.
+Keep a record of all communication, dates, and times.
 Go to the website of the Dutch police (www.politie.nl/en) for more information.

 4